aflin/rampart_docs/source/rampart-net.rst

     Establish a WebSocket connection to a server.
-The ``net.wsConnect()`` function creates a new socket, performs the WebSocket opening handshake (as defined in `RFC 6455 <https://datatracker.ietf.org/doc/html/rfc6455>`_\ ), and returns a socket object with additional WebSocket methods.
+The ``net.wsConnect()`` function creates a new socket, performs the WebSocket opening handshake (as defined in `RFC 6455 <https://datatracker.ietf.org/doc/html/rfc6455>`_\ ), and returns a wsclient object with additional WebSocket methods.

     Unlike lower-level socket connections, WebSocket framing, masking, and control frame handling (ping/pong, close handshake) are managed